 I am always happy to be contacted for a chat, so please do not hesitate to get in touch via email if you are interested in hearing more or discussing potential collaborations!

 If your queries are regarding the Kangaroo Partnership Project, please contact me on email@example.com.

-I am currently a PhD student with the Interdisciplinary Conservation Science Research Group at RMIT University.
-I am lucky enough to be supervised by Dr Georgia Garrard (ICON), Prof Sarah Bekessy (ICON), Dr Jenny Robinson (School of Media and Communications, RMIT), and Dr Jenny Martin (University of Melbourne).
+I recently submitted my PhD thesis at RMIT University (hooray!).
+I completed my PhD with the ICON Science research group and was lucky enough to be supervised by Professor Sarah Bekessy (ICON), Dr Georgia Garrard (The University of Melbourne), Dr Jenny Robinson (School of Media and Communications, RMIT) and Dr Jen Martin (The University of Melbourne).

-(All photos posted on here are taken by myself, unless noted otherwise.)
+(All photos posted on this site are taken by myself, unless noted otherwise)